-With fifty different states to chose from, it is difficult to know where to start when you think about relocating in the USA.
-North, east, south or west, every state has something wonderful to offer, should you choose to accept it.
+With fifty different states to chose from, it is difficult to know where to start when you think about relocating to the USA.
+North, east, south, or west, every state has something wonderful to offer, should you choose to accept it.
 How about the midwest?
 How about Nebraska?

 Home to 1.9million people, Nebraska is sandwiched between South Dakota and Kansas from north to south; with Wyoming and Colorado to the west, Iowa, and Missouri to the east.
 This very neighbourly state is transected by Route 80, connecting you to the rest of the country.
 From ranches to urban destinations to unusual roadside attractions, Nebraska has something that will delight everyone.
 Nicknamed the Cornhusker State, Nebraska has a lot to offer.

 The Nebraska landscape holds some fascinating attractions for those who take the time to explore it, from Chimney Rock to the beautiful scenery of the Sandhills.
 Lincoln, the state capitol, and Omaha are the two main population centers.
 The bluffs along the Missouri River in northeastern Nebraska offer natural beauty with miles of densely wooded areas and pristine waterfalls, while central Nebraska’s tallgrass prairies and scattered woodlands preserve the state’s homesteading heritage.

 If you’re moving to Nebraska, there are a lot of things you’re going to need to know.
 Luckily, you’ve come to the right place.

 The Nebraska economy is in transition.
 It is characterized more and more as a service economy (transportation and public utilities; trade; finance, insurance, and real estate; services; and government sectors) and less and less as goods-producing economy (agriculture, construction, and manufacturing).